-The coordinated operation of the territorial divisions with the divisions and departments makes it possible to bring all the company's international experience and know-how to bear on local problems.
+The coordinated operation of the territorial divisions with the divisions and departments allows the company to bring all of its international experience and knowledge to bear on local problems.
 The harmonious functioning of the three areas allows us to provide services of the highest technical quality adapted to the conditions of each specific region or country, capturing the needs and sensitivities of the client.

-Work organisation in studies and project work
+• Work organisation in studies and project work